vonkow/swords-wizardry/README.md

   - Redraw on changes to character sheet
   - Reposition on render()?
   - (maybe too much) thief skills (non-zero) on hud?
+  - features with formulas display on hud
 - sheet improvements
   - roll saves from sheet (and hud)
   - roll thief skills from sheet
   - clean up spell memorization
     - make code pretty, move to methods on actor and item from actor-sheet.
     - alert when you can't memorize
+  - Roll stats automatically when sheet is created (or option to do so)?
+- importer improvements
+  - detect old-form save as and convert
+  - strip newlines automatically (but smart like)
 - fix all the places where localization was skipped
 - Support for ascending AC
 - Support for quantity of missile weapons (like darts) on sheets